szabgab/perlmaven.com/sites/en/pages/introduction-to-regexes-in-perl.md

 Please consider that a 20-character long regex can express something that you would need to implement in 50-100 lines of perl code without regexes.
 So when you feel it is hard to understand a 20-character regex, compare that to the time an energy needed to understand a 50-100 lines long perl snippet.

-The other is that if you follow the Perl Maven articles and do the exercises, <b>you will learn how to read and understand regexes</b> and you won't have a problem dealing with regexes any more.
+The other is that if you follow the Perl Maven articles and do the exercises, **you will learn how to read and understand regexes** and you won't have a problem dealing with regexes any more.